One new COVID-19 death in LaGrange County

-INDIANAPOLIS — LaGrange County recorded its 35th death from COVID-19, while Indiana's daily new case and death counts remain at high levels.
+INDIANAPOLIS — LaGrange has logged its 40th overall death from COVID-19 and 25th since Halloween as of Friday.

-LaGrange County was the only county in the northeast corner to record a new death, with one reported in Saturday's statewide update.
+The Indiana State Department of Health's daily COVID-19 update listed one new death for LaGrange County, the only recorded death in the four-county area on Friday.

-According to the Indiana State Department of Health, the new death in LaGrange County occurred on Wednesday.
-The person who died was a person 80 or older.
+The death occurred on Tuesday, said Friday's statewide report, and was a person 80 or older.

-To date, LaGrange County has had one death among people in their 50s, three deaths among people in their 60s, 14 among people in their 70s and 17 people who were 80 or older.
+To date, LaGrange County has had two deaths among people in their 50s, four deaths among people in their 60s, 14 among people in their 70s and 20 people who were 80 or older.

-It's the 20th death in LaGrange County since Halloween.
-The four-county area has now totaled 72 deaths combined in the 45 days since Oct.
-21.

-Looking at the statewide picture, both new cases and new deaths across Indiana remain at high points.

-Locally, the four-county area has not seen much slowdown in new cases, as the counties continue to add to their totals.

-Noble County passed 3,000 cases all-time, increasing 59 cases to 3,040.
-DeKalb County was up 53 cases, while Steuben County increased 40 cases and LaGrange County recorded 34 more.
+Deaths in the four-county area have slowed recently after seeing dozens of deaths across the end of October and November.
+After logging 70 deaths between Oct.
+21 and Dec.
+1, the region has had just eight deaths since.
+However, six of those eight deaths have come in LaGrange County, which has recorded 25 fatalities since Halloween.

+The new LaGrange County death came on a day when the state recorded 71 total deaths — still far higher than the daily average throughout November but a notable decrease from the last three days that were all 90-plus.

+The state has stopped near daily increases it was seeing throughout the entirety of October and November and patient counts have been down since peaking at more than 3,400 people on Nov.
+30. But hospital numbers haven't declined substantially and still are running more than triple where they were prior to the late-fall surge that took off in October.

+Locally, after a day of lower-than-usual case increases on Thursday, local counties posted larger numbers more indicative of recent history.

-From Saturday to Saturday, Noble County added 370 new cases, DeKalb County increased 343 cases, Steuben County was up 212 and LaGrange County added 156 cases.
+DeKalb County added 48 cases, Noble County increased 45 new cases, Steuben County was up 32 cases and LaGrange County added 26 new.

-Those are all up compared to a week ago — a week that was affected by Thanksgiving that reduced overall testing — but were similar to the week ending Nov.
-21 when Noble County was up 413, DeKalb County 311 and Steuben County 250 and LaGrange County at 146.

-Noble County has had 50 COVID-19 deaths since March, DeKalb County has lost 38, LaGrange County has logged 35 and Steuben County 16.
+No other deaths were reported in the area.
+Noble County remains at 51 deaths overall, while LaGrange County has moved into second-most at 40.
+DeKalb County has logged 39 deaths and Steuben County 16.

 (0) comments